T4 — Spectral convergence

 Consequence: closing the hierarchy problem

 The result has an unexpected consequence: it closes the PT hierarchy problem.
 The mode would have contributed a hierarchical phase shift between scales; its annihilation at site 0 ensures no new scale spontaneously emerges.
-This is what allows T5 to fix a unique fixed point without hierarchical corrections.
+This is what allows T5 to establish the reduced attractor without hierarchical corrections.

 For the complete derivation and auxiliary proofs (recurrence, factorisation, spectral bound, annihilation), see chapter 7 of the monograph.